 Princess Alice was Queen Victoria’s daughter.
-When her family contracted a dangerous disease called diphtheria, the doctors quarantined them and warned the princess to avoid contact so she didn’t get infected herself.
-But she couldn’t.
-When her youngest daughter Marie died, she tried to keep the news from her 10-year-old son Ernest, who was devoted to his younger sister, but eventually she had to tell him.
-He was so distraught at the news that Princess Alice broke the no contact rule and comforted him with hugs and kisses.
-But she caught the disease and within a few days, she died.
+When her son contracted an incurable disease called black diphtheria, the doctors quarantined the boy and warned his mother to stay away from him lest she get infected.
+Yet she couldn’t.
+One day she overheard her son whisper to his nurse, ‘Why doesn’t my mother kiss me anymore?’
+His words melted her heart and she ran to him, smothering him with kisses.
+Within a few days, she died and was buried.
 What would compel a mother to risk her life for her child?
 Love!
 Now stand at the cross and ask what would lead Christ to do something even greater for us?
 Love!
-Paul wrote to the church at Ephesus, ‘I want you to know…Christ’s love…is too wonderful to be measured.’
-We can trace Jesus’ greatest action to His greatest attribute – love.
-Perhaps the people who should have loved us, didn’t; and those who could have loved us, wouldn’t.
-Regardless of the cause, we might have been left wondering, ‘Does anybody love me?’
-And today Christ is answering, ‘I do!’
-The truth is, His love for us ‘is too wonderful to be measured’.
+Writing to the believers at Ephesus, Paul says, ‘I want you to know…Christ’s love…is too wonderful to be measured.’
+You can trace the greatest action of Christ to his greatest attribute – love.
+Perhaps the people who should have loved you, didn’t; and those who could have loved you, wouldn’t.
+Maybe you were left at the hospital, or left standing at the altar, or left with an empty bed and a broken heart.
+Regardless of the cause, you were left with the question, ‘Does anybody love me?’
+And today Christ answers unequivocally, ‘I do!’
+The truth is, His love for you ‘is too wonderful to be measured’.
 Hymn writer Charles Gabriel wrote: ‘I stand amazed in the presence of Jesus the Nazarene, And wonder how he could love me, a sinner, condemned, unclean.
 How marvellous!
 How wonderful!
 And my song shall ever be: How marvellous!
 How wonderful!
 Is my Saviour’s love for me!’
 God couldn’t love you more than He does right now, and that will never change.